Last Updated on September 26, 2022

 HARVESTING MULBERRY TREE LEAVES

-Mulberry leaves may be harvested at any stage of maturity, though traditionally they are harvested in fall after the first frost or when they have started to yellow in fall.
+Mulberry leaves may be harvested at any stage of maturity, though traditionally they are harvested after the first frost or when they have started to yellow in fall.

 If you’re eating mulberry tree leaves rather than brewing tea from them, choose the younger leaves, which will be more tender, especially if picked earlier in the season.
 Mulberry tree leaf can be used in recipes in much the same way you use grape leaves, or can be included as a sauteed or stir-fried green.